bagusedh/ciscodude.net/bgp/nb/index.markdown

 ### Statistics

 * Total ASNS: 29
+  * Active ASNs: 21 or 72.41%
   * IPv4 only: 14 or 48.28%
-  * IPv6 Allocation Advertised: 7 or 24.14%
+  * IPv6 Advertisement: 7 or 24.14%

-I have created a [graph showing the growth of New Brunswick ASNs](/bgp/nb/asns/), using chart.js.
+Graph showing the [growth of New Brunswick ASNs](/bgp/nb/asns/), using chart.js.

 ### Update History